hyungkyulee/til/xamarin-forms/ios-provisioning.md

 - = developer certificate (your identity) + device (associated key) + profile for development (provisioning profile)
 > apple will check the certificate to control 'access/deploy to device' from you

+#### Provisioning Profile
+- Apple dev portal > Certificates, identifieres & profiles > Register an App ID(application ID to deploy)
+> An App ID is a reverse-DNS style string that uniquely identifies an application : e.g. com.[DomainName].*

 #### Development Certificate
 - manage certificates, identifiers, and profiles : https://developer.apple.com/
 > add your appleId as a member of organisation (if it's under the enrolling a enterprise programme)

 - create certificate via visual studio :
+  [Certificate on VS]
   - Visual Studio > Preferences > Apple Developer Account
   - Add Account > login to organisation
   > you can see your linked appleId and member status